-NEH Seminars and Institutes provide opportunities for college and university faculty to enrich and revitalize their understanding, scholarship, and teaching of humanities topics that bear upon undergraduate education.
-These specific study opportunities are not intended to duplicate graduate- level courses.
+NEH Summer Seminars and Institutes allow K-12 educators an opportunity to enrich and revitalize their teaching through the study of humanities topics that bear upon K-12 education.
+Participants will receive a certificate upon completion of the program, but programs are not intended to duplicate graduate-level courses.

-Each seminar provides an intimate and focused environment in which sixteen participants study a specific humanities topic under the guidance of one or two established scholars.
+Each seminar provides a focused environment in which 16 participants study a humanities topic under the guidance of one or two established scholars.
 Seminars have few, if any, visiting faculty.
-They emphasize sustained interaction among the participants and director(s) through discussion of common readings, conversations about teaching, and advising on independent projects.
+Seminars emphasize close interaction among the participants and directors through discussion of common readings and conversations about scholarship and teaching.
+Substantial time is made available for reflection, work on independent or collaborative projects, and related advising.

 In any given year, an individual may apply to two NEH Seminars or Institutes, but may attend only one.